famoseagle/sweatshop/README.txt

 == DESCRIPTION:

-Wurque is a fork of Workling designed to work in environments outside of EventMachine like Passenger and script/console.
+Sweatshop is a fork of Workling designed to work in environments outside of EventMachine like Passenger.
 It follows the same pattern as Workling with a few tweaks.

 == FEATURES/PROBLEMS: